Musaveershaik/aws-fullstack-inventory-app-deployment/README.md

 ## Acknowledgments

 Special thanks to [ED Roh](https://www.youtube.com/@EdRohDev) for creating and developing this full-stack project.
 This repository is a direct fork of his original work.

 ---

+🎉🚀 **Thank you for checking out the Inventory Management project!** 🚀🎉

+Feel free to clone, deploy, and customize it to fit your needs.
+Happy coding!

+---